 Pre-recorded lectures require a different set of tools for video conferences.
 If you want to record yourself, you’ll need a camera (though a built-in webcam can do the trick if need be) as well as software to capture and edit the files.
 If you want to have audio over the top of a presentation, you’ll need audio capture software and editing tools.

-Figuring this out can be a challenge, especially with the Covid-19 pandemic forcing academics to adjust to online learning very quickly.
+Figuring this out can be challenging, especially with the Covid-19 pandemic forcing academics to adjust to online learning very quickly.
 It’s always worth seeing if you can find (or ideally, be provided with) training to improve these new skills.

 Checklist For Remote Learning Tools

 When choosing the remote learning tools to use, there are a few things that you need to keep in mind.
-Whilst some will be specific to the class being taught (such as what topics you need the resource collections to cover), many are general points that are worth taking into account.
+While some will be specific to the class being taught (such as what topics you need the resource collections to cover), many are general points worth taking into account.